ACLU Won't Quit Fight over Eavesdropping

 KASTE: Inside the courtroom, the three-judge panel seemed to sympathize with this concern.
 Judge Ronald Gilman pressed the government's lawyer, Gregory Garre, on this very point.

-Judge RONALD GILMAN (Sixth Circuit Court, Cincinnati): Your position is still is that the conduct use of the government under in the TSP program was perfectly legal, right?
+RONALD GILMAN: Your position is still is that the conduct use of the government under in the TSP program was perfectly legal, right?
 And the president have the authority on his own to do it.

-Ms. VICTORIA TOENSING (Former Justice Department Official): We have a situation here now where you have not just the executive branch saying trust us, you now have the judges having oversight.
+VICTORIA TOENSING: We have a situation here now where you have not just the executive branch saying trust us, you now have the judges having oversight.

 KASTE: And Toensing says the ACLU's lawsuit encroaches too far on the government's long established right to keep state secrets.